mmkal/pgkit/packages/typegen/readme.md

   --skip-check-clean    If enabled, the tool will not check the git status to
                         ensure changes are checked in.

+  --watch               Run the type checker in watch mode.
+Files will be run
+                        through the code generator when changed or added.

+  --lazy                Skip initial processing of input files.
+Only useful
+                        with '--watch'.
 ```
 <!-- codegen:end -->

-There are some more configuration options [documented in code](./src/types.ts) but these should be considered experimental, and might change without warning.
+There are some more configuration options [documented in code](./src/types.ts), but these should be considered experimental, and might change without warning.
 You can try them out as documented below, but please start a [discussion](https://github.com/mmkal/slonik-tools/discussions) on this library's project page with some info about your use case so the API can be stabilised in a sensible way.

 ### writeTypes